bump-sh/docs/src/_help/specification-support/openapi-support.md

 - TOC
 {:toc}

-We support all major versions from Swagger (OpenAPI v2), OpenAPI v3/3.1, and partially OpenAPI v3.2.
-This pages describes some specificities related to our support for this specification.
+We support all major versions from Swagger (OpenAPI v2) to OpenAPI 3.2.
+This page describes some specificities related to our support for this specification.

 ## Minimal mandatory fields